wragge/trove-data-guide/other-digitised-resources/how-to/get-ocr-layout-data.md

 - `Content_Cartoon`
 - `Content_Music`

 The top level structure does seem to vary a bit.
 Sometimes, as in the example above, `print` is an object containing `ps` and `zs` keys.
 But other times, `print` is an array of `ps` and `zs` objects.
-If you want to capture the complete content of a page you'll need to accomodate both possibilities.
+I've also noticed some pages where the `ps` blocks are children of a `zs` block.
+If you want to capture the complete content of a page you'll need to accomodate these possibilities.
 The `get_blocks()` function in the code below attempts to do this.

+(other-digitised:ocr-data:extract-blocks)=
 ## Extract blocks from the OCR data

 As noted, the OCR data contains `ps` (text) and `zs` (illustration) blocks.
 The function below will extract the blocks from the data into a list, irrespective of the top-level structure.